hexawyz/Exo/ReadMe.md

 #### Razer kernel drivers

 ⚠️ Razer kernel drivers are not required anymore, and Exo should run fine **without** them.
+This section is kept for information only.

 If you have installed and used Razer Synapse 3 with your device at one point, it is likely that those drivers are installed on your system.
 You are free to decide whether to keep them or not.
 (Drivers can be uninstalled from the Windows device manager, using the driver view)